 The goal was of course to celebrate 70th Anniversary of the Universal Declaration of Human Rights but also raise awareness and relevance at a critical moment in the history of mankind."

-A collection of all these designs received will be soon published as a book.
 Along with La Mairie de Paris, OHCHR and French ministry of foreign affairs organized an exhibition of 26 of these posters in Paris, starting on the 70th birthday of the Universal Declaration of Human Rights in December 2017.

 The poster of Teija Hohl was one of the chosen ones.

 A collection of all these designs received was also published as a book in the spring of 2018.